How to write an invoice for freelance work

 If you’re taking your first tutorial steps on how to write up an invoice, an invoicing platform is an ideal invoicing helping hand.
 You could always resort to self-employed invoice templates, but there are time-consuming and lack invoicing features that would definitely benefit your business.

 A reliable software like Elorus will automate most of the invoicing-related tasks you would otherwise do by yourself.
 After issuing your invoices, Elorus sends an email to your client’s email address with a link that provides access to the invoice, which can also be downloaded as a PDF.
-So, the task of how to send an invoice to your clients and the invoice email wording will be automated since you can adjust the text as you please and then apply it to every client.
+Thus, the task of how to send an invoice to your clients and the invoice email wording will be automated since you can adjust the text as you please and then apply it to every client.
 To improve collaboration and communication, Elorus has its own client portal that your clients can access and monitor the ongoing projects, pay their invoices and check out reporting data about their transactions with you.